Call-for-Code-for-Racial-Justice/Legit-Info/DESCRIPTION.md

 ### Subsection 1.3 Impacts and Locations

 The cfc-seed.json in step 1.1 above populates the database tables with example entries to get you started.

+#### Section 1.3.1 Impacts

 Here is what you will find if you look at them from the Admin panels.

 ```
 Impacts: